-lockncharge The Hybrid Workforce is Here to Stay Social distancing to ensure public health and safety challenged businesses, schools, and organizations to rethink how we work, but also transformed the long-term future of the office in the process.
+The Hybrid Workforce is Here to Stay Social distancing to ensure public health and safety challenged businesses, schools, and organisations to rethink how we work, but also transformed the long-term future of the office in the process.
 Remote working was once seen as a temporary solution but has now become a permanent feature of work culture for companies around the world.
-Valuing flexibility and work-life balance, 73% of employees surveyed in Microsoft's 2021 report expressed a desire for more flexible post-pandemic work options, and at least some businesses are up for meeting the changing needs of the workforce.
-In a Gartner survey,10 82% of businesses said that employees can work from home at least one day a week.
-The hybrid model incorporating both remote and office work differs depending on an individual company's policies, but count on it being here to stay.
+Valuing flexibility and work-life balance, 92% of European organisations are exploring progressive post pandemic work policies like core hours and 4 day work weeks.
+89% of European companies plan on having a hybrid workforce post-pandemic, with only 11% expecting employees to return to the office full time.
+10 The hybrid model incorporating both remote and office work differs depending on an individual company's policies, but count on it being here to stay.
 As a result, IT and Operations teams must be versed on how to meet the needs and demands of the new work reality that is more permanent than temporary.
 How will IT leaders manage connectivity and security effectively in a hybrid work environment?
 What kind of IT support can help facilitate long-term growth for the company?
 To combat rapidly evolving challenges in a hybrid model, what IT infrastructure and device management process is necessary for sustainability as well as scale?
 As the way we work enters a new era, so too will IT and Operations teams in order to ensure success for the overall health of the business.
+89% of European organisations plan on having a hybrid workforce post-pandemic.